yiisoft/demo/README.md

 ## Installation

 You'll need PHP 7.4.
-Additionally, [NodeJs](https://nodejs.org/en/) is used in this repository to fetch assets so it should be installed.
+Additionally, [NodeJs](https://nodejs.org/en/) is used in this repository to fetch assets, so it should be installed.

 1. Clone this repository.